Skip to content

 schedule_task.invoke(dict(task=task, observations=observations))

-# futures.append(executor.submit(schedule_task.invoke dict(task=task, observations=observations)))
+# futures.append(executor.submit(schedule_task.invoke, dict(task=task, observations=observations)))

 # All tasks have been submitted or enqueued